MyGitUsername/mygitusername.github.io/_posts/2021-12-12-path-variable-pitfalls-and-tips.md

     - `export PATH=$HOME/.dir` expands to `/home/username/.dir`
     <br />
 2. Specifying the incorrect directory.
     - N.B.
-The exact *parent* directory of desired executable must be specified -- not the grandparent, great-grandparent, etc.
+The exact *parent* directory of the desired executable must be specified -- not the grandparent, great-grandparent, etc.
     - For example, if you want to run the program `foo.sh` which lives in `/usr/bin/run/foo.sh`, add the `/usr/bin/run` directory to your path; having `/usr/bin` in your path is not